-- Solid nodules smaller than 6 mm do not require routine follow-up in all patients with high clinical risk; however, some nodules smaller than 6 mm with suspicious morphology, upper lobe location, or both may warrant follow-up at 12 months (MacMahon et al 2017: grade 2A; weak recommendation, high-quality evidence; Ettinger et al [NCCN] 2021; Gould et al [ACCP] 2013: grade 2C recommendation; ACR Lung-RADS 2019).
-Earlier follow-up is not typically recommended in such instances, as experience has shown that such small nodules, if malignant, rarely advance in stage over 12 months, whereas a short-term follow-up examination showing no apparent change may provide false reassurance (MacMahon et al 2017). - If the nodule(s) is between 6 and 8 mm, follow-up CT at 6-12 months and again at 18-24 months is recommended (MacMahon et al 2017: grade 1B; strong recommendation, moderate quality evidence; Ettinger et al [NCCN] 2021; ACR Lung-RADS[®] Version 1.1, 2019).
-The average risk of malignancy in this group is estimated to be 0.5%-2.0% (MacMahon et al 2017).
+• Solid nodules smaller than 6 mm do not require routine follow-up in all patients with high clinical risk; however, some nodules smaller than 6 mm with suspicious morphology, upper lobe location, or both may warrant follow-up at 12 months (MacMahon et al 2017: grade 2A; weak recommendation, high-quality evidence; Ettinger et al [NCCN] 2023; Gould et al [ACCP] 2013: grade 2C recommendation).
+Earlier follow-up is not typically recommended in such instances, as experience has shown that such small nodules, if malignant, rarely advance in stage over 12 months, whereas a short-term follow-up examination showing no apparent change may provide false reassurance (MacMahon et al 2017).

-If a nodule is larger than 8 mm, CT at 3-month follow-up should be considered (MacMahon et al 2017; Ettinger et al [NCCN] 2021; Gould et al [ACCP] 2013: grade 2C recommendation; ACR Lung RADS 2019).
-PET/CT, tissue sampling, or a combination thereof may also be appropriate depending on size, morphology, comorbidity, and other factors (MacMahon et al 2017: grade 1A; strong recommendation, high-quality evidence; ACR Lung-RADS 2019).
-For very large nodules (≥ 15 mm) chest CT with or without IV contrast can be considered to evaluate mediastinal abnormalities or lymph nodes (Wood et al [NCCN] 2021; ACR Lung-RADS® Version 1.1, 2019).
+- If the nodule(s) is between 6 and 8 mm, follow-up CT at 6-12 months and again at 18-24 months is recommended (MacMahon et al 2017: grade 1B; strong recommendation, moderate quality evidence; Ettinger et al [NCCN] 2023).
+The average risk of malignancy in this group is estimated to be 0.5%-2.0% (MacMahon et al 2017). - If a nodule is larger than 8 mm, CT at 3-month follow-up should be considered (MacMahon et al 2017; Ettinger et al [NCCN] 2023; Gould et al [ACCP] 2013: grade 2C recommendation).
+PET/CT, tissue sampling, or a combination thereof may also be appropriate depending on size, morphology, comorbidity, and other factors (Martin et al [ACR] 2023; MacMahon et al 2017: grade 1A; strong recommendation, high-quality evidence).
+For very large nodules (≥ 15 mm) chest CT with or without IV contrast can be considered to evaluate mediastinal abnormalities or lymph nodes (Wood et al [NCCN] 2023).